 Sometimes you will hear a parent try to reason with their child by using language and explanations that are clearly way above the child’s head.
 This discordant discussion is particularly noticeable when people who do not have a great deal of contact with a child – grandparents, distant parents – try to reason with them.
 These people will pitch their points either well above or well below the child’s mental and emotional position.
 It can then be torturous to watch a child try to make sense of it.

 Reasoning with children falters not only because of these factors but also because not all children have the cognitive skills, emotional intelligence and understanding ability to engage in rational discussion.
-Sometimes they cannot be expected to understand and accept sophisticated reasoning; sometimes they will only relate to the simplest and most immediate of arguments; sometimes children just have to be told what to do.
+Sometimes they cannot be expected to understand and accept sophisticated reasoning; sometimes they will relate only to the simplest and most immediate arguments; sometimes children just have to be told what to do.

 That is why most parents will try to pursue a mixed approach to parenting, with some assertion and some reason.